sximenez/2023-11-nov-c--fundamentals/README.md

 24
 ```

-2. When no data is lost (widening conversions):
+2. And when no data is lost (widening conversions):

 ```csharp
 int myInt = 1;